Holland Park

 • Ilchester Place entrance

-Please note the entrance on Holland park Road and Abbotsbury Road South entrance is on a steep incline and may not be suitable for disabled people.
+The entrance on Holland Park Road and Abbotsbury Road South entrance are on a steep incline and may not be suitable for disabled people.

 Disabled parking is available at the car park located just off Abbotsbury Road.
 This entrance is not suitable for disabled people without a vehicle as it is on a steep incline.